cube-js/cube/docs/content/Examples-Tutorials-Recipes/Entity-Attribute-Value.md

 ```

 The new `UsersStatuses_DRY` cube is functionally identical to the `UsersStatuses_Joins`
 cube above.
-So, querying this new cube would yield the same data.
+Querying this new cube would yield the same data.
 However, there's still
 a static list of statuses present in the cube's cube.
 Let's see how to work around that.

 ### Dynamic attributes